webedia-dev/pepperboard/README.md

     * --grains|-g : Specify the grains to be included in the mgrains dashboard.
       * Example : ```pepperboard -d 'upgrades,highstates,mgrains' -o '/var/www/upgrades.html,/var/www/highstates.html,/var/www/customgrains.html' -g 'manufacturer,productname,serialnumber'```
       * When this argument is specified we can omit "mgrains" in the dashboard list.
+    * --dellapikey|-a : Specify the Dell API key to be used with the dellwarranty dashboard.
+      * Example : ```pepperboard -o '/var/www/dellwarranty.html' -t '4' -a '__dell_api_key__'```
+      * When this argument is specified we can omit "dellwarranty" in the dashboard list.
   * Exemple of crontab (in /etc/crontab) :
     * ```30 1   * * *	root	pepperboard -d 'upgrades,highstates' -o '/var/www/dash_upgrades.html,/var/www/dash_highstates.html' -t 'f8,4'```

 # Dashboards
+  * dellwarranty : Displays the warranty of all minions that are Dell servers
+    * You need to request a API key from Dell to use this dashboard
   * upgrades : Displays a list of upgradable packages for each minion (equivalent to "salt '*' pkg.list_upgrades")
   * highstates : Displays a list of unsynchronised states for each minion (equivalent to "salt '*' state.highstate test=True)
   * mgrains : Displays a list of grains for each minion